laravel/docs/rate-limiting.md

         return 'Too many attempts!';
     }

-    RateLimiter::hit('send-message:'.$user->id);
+    RateLimiter::increment('send-message:'.$user->id);

     // Send message...

 Alternatively, you may use the `remaining` method to retrieve the number of attempts remaining for a given key.
-If a given key has retries remaining, you may invoke the `hit` method to increment the number of total attempts:
+If a given key has retries remaining, you may invoke the `increment` method to increment the number of total attempts:

     use Illuminate\Support\Facades\RateLimiter;

     if (RateLimiter::remaining('send-message:'.$user->id, $perMinute = 5)) {
-        RateLimiter::hit('send-message:'.$user->id);
+        RateLimiter::increment('send-message:'.$user->id);

         // Send message...
     }

+If you would like to increment the value for a given rate limiter key by more than one, you may provide the desired amount to the `increment` method:

+    RateLimiter::increment('send-message:'.$user->id, amount: 5);

 <a name="determining-limiter-availability"></a>
 #### Determining Limiter Availability